wandb/artifacts-examples/detectron2/README.md

 # Detectron2 + Weights & Biases

-*W&B Artifacts is currently in the pilot phase, as we work with customers to refine the APIs and experience.*

 Build image models on your own datasets, with complete tracking and dataset management.

 Using the code in this repo you can: